Jamesllllllllll/Daily-Dashboard/api/README.md

 }
 ```

+> Note: There is an issue with using Axios, so I switched the weather's serverless functions call using the Fetch() API instead.

 It should return a stringified JSON object, which can be parsed with `response.json()` in the component

 See /api/weather.js for an example.
 It uses axios but you can use the regular fetch() API.